hry11/brainfuck/README.md

 # brainfuck
 My humble brainfuck interpreter
-A one day project to experiment with the brainfuck language
+A one day "project" to experiment with the brainfuck language